Wordz278/string_calculator/readme.md

 Author : Adrian Shikwambana (String Calculator)

+ABOUT PROJECT
+This project uses pytest to test the functions